 It’s strange to release a sequel less than a year later, but Ubisoft did it and somehow it lived up to the original.
-Ubisoft realized how much everyone like the game on PC and released it along side the Xbox version.
+Ubisoft realized how much everyone liked the game on PC and released it alongside the Xbox version.
 The game had another strong campaign, improved visuals, and the same fun multiplayer.
 The game had many improvements, and everyone wondered how Ubisoft did this much so quickly.
-While not as ground breaking as Road to Hill 30, it was still a solid shooter and made it out just before the new Medal of Honor and Call of Duty were released.
+While not as groundbreaking as Road to Hill 30, it was still a solid shooter and made it out just before the new Medal of Honor and Call of Duty were released.
 Surprisingly, the game sold more on PS2 than Xbox this time around.

 Release Date: 10/26/2005 — PS2

 Ubisoft didn’t quite learn from their mistake from the last game and released a sub-par game on PS2.
 It featured worse graphics than the other versions and the AI just sucked.
 The game was obviously made on PC and was ported to PS2, the console was aging and just couldn’t keep up at the time.
 PS2 owners quickly forgot about this series because Earned in Blood would be the last BiA on current generation consoles.